What’s your initial first reaction to the question, “What is a community college?”

 - Your taxes

-Contact the community college admission office if you’re not sure what you need to provide.
+Contact the community college admission office if you’re not sure what your child needs to provide.

-Submit your transcripts if you haven’t yet graduated from high school.
-Doing so will prove that you intend to graduate from high school.
-Ask your school counselor to send your transcripts to the community college you’ve applied to.
+Submit those transcripts if your child hasn’t yet graduated from high school.
+Doing so will prove that your child intends to graduate from high school.
+Ask your child’s school counselor to send transcripts to the community college.

 Great question.
 Simply put, the average in-state tuition and fees at community colleges were $3,660 in 2018-2019.
 This is the lowest cost among all higher education sectors, according to the American Association of Community Colleges.
 This compares to $10,230 for in-state students at four-year public universities and $26,290 for out-of-state students at four-year public universities.
 The cost to attend a private, nonprofit four-year institution in 2018-2019 was $35,830, according to that same report.